It’s common among women to know a man’s virility from his baldness levels. And somehow this idea is gaining so much traction into men’s thoughts.

 Firstly, male pattern baldness is not necessarily about how many hairs you shed each day (so don’t go counting them) it’s more about how quickly you are replacing them.

-If not quick replacement, then defintely, that’s a warning sign.
+If not quick replacement, then definitely, that’s a warning sign.

 #4 – Itchy, flaky Scalp